Epiphany (holiday): Malta

 In Malta, Epiphany is commonly known as It-Tre Re (The Three Kings).
 Until the 1980s, January 6 was a public holiday, but today the Maltese celebrate Epiphany on the first Sunday of the year.
 Children and students still take January 6 as a school holiday and Christmas decorations are lit up through this day on most public streets.
 The Maltese also have a long-standing custom of presenting concerts in honor of Epiphany, including the prestigious annual Epiphany Concert organized by the Malta Council for Culture and Arts, performed by the National Orchestra.
 In 2010, the Epiphany Concert which used to be held before a select audience, was opened to the general public following a decision by the President.
 The Ministry of Education and Culture therefore moved from the venue from the Palace to the historic Sacra Infermeria, also known as the Mediterranean Conference Centre.
 Qagħaq tal-Għasel or tal-Qastanija (Maltese honey rings) are typically served at Epiphany in Malta.

 Mexico

 The evening of January 5 marks the Twelfth Night of Christmas and is when the figurines of the three Biblical Magi are added to the nativity scene.
-Traditionally in Mexico, as with many other Latin American countries, Santa Claus doesn't hold the cachet that he does in the United States.
+Traditionally in Mexico, as with many other Latin American countries, Santa Claus does not hold the cachet that he does in the United States.
 Rather, it is the Magi who are the bearers of gifts, who leave presents in or near the shoes of small children.
 Mexican families also commemorate the date by eating Rosca de reyes.
 In modern Mexico however, and particularly in the larger cities and in the North, local traditions are now being observed and intertwined with the greater North American Santa Claus tradition, as well as with other holidays such as Halloween, due to Americanization via film and television, creating an economy of gifting tradition that spans from Christmas Day until January 6.